shallwe-dance/xv6/README.md

     + Update virtual runtime, according to a weight of each process
     + Modify timer interrupt handling logic for context switches
     + Consider all edge cases (fork, sleep, busy work, etc.)
 + Review : No LLMs, no blogs.
+Only lecture notes.
 It took quite long, but learned a lot.
 </br>

 # Project 3. mmap() Implementation (60/100)